-Please note that Teagasc accepts no liability in the event of accidents or damage to personal vehicles used by learners in connection with their studies for reasons of personal convenience.
-Learner's cars must be parked in the designated parking areas.
+Please note that Teagasc accepts no liability in the event of accidents or damage to personal vehicles used by learners while attending their course.

 Please take a few minutes to become familiar with these rules and observe them at all times for your health and safety.